Utility-scale solar project gains approval from Natrona County Planning Commission

 Dinosolar’s request for a conditional-use permit comes shortly after another energy company, Raven Solar LLC, proposed to construct a utility-scale solar farm on 400 acres of public land in Sweetwater County.

-Before submitting its conditional use permit application, the company collaborated with Wyoming Game and Fish, Department of Transportation, the Town of Bar Nunn and Natrona County Fire District, according to county staff.
+Before submitting its conditional use permit application, Dinosolar LLC collaborated with Wyoming Game and Fish, Department of Transportation, the Town of Bar Nunn and Natrona County Fire District, according to county staff.
 The company held an open house in Bar Dunn on Feb.
 25 and said it plans to continue educating the public on the project.

 The Planning and Zoning Commission is an advisory board to the Natrona County Commission.
 The permit is subject to the board's approval too.